Last updated on March 21st, 2023

-- 3 pounds fresh or frozen corn kernels
+- 12 cups fresh or frozen corn kernels

 - Preheat oven to 375 degrees.

-- In a large saucepan, heat bacon pieces over medium heat, stirring occasionally, until bacon is cooked and brown – about 8-10 minutes.
+- In a large saucepan, heat the diced country ham over medium heat, stirring occasionally, until the ham is light pink, about 5-7 minutes.

 - Whisk in milk, stirring constantly until thoroughly combined.
 Bring mixture to a boil and continue to cook until thickened, about 2 minutes.